davidferlay/typescript-openweather-api/README.md

 - Authentication: JWT-based token authentication, very common in APIs
    - Leveraging envvironement variables for a scoped implementation
 - Caching: node-cache (in-memory), relevant strategy and TTL for displaying weather data that changes regularly but not so much
-- Testing: Jest for unit and e2e, ESLint, npm audit, LLM-based dead code detection ([see it in action here](https://asciinema.org/a/y1AolXuIhr3mltIQP0TbWC33r))
+- Testing: Jest for unit and e2e, ESLint, npm audit, LLM-based dead code detection
 - Development: tsx with Hot reload + .env file for quick overrides
 - PAAS: Render.com for future evolutivity (ability to add database services and otherwise) + webhook deploy triggers